 Some businesses don’t see the immediate benefits of growth marketing, so they stop…marketing.
-Like, at all. *googles furiously to see if Yellow Pages ads are still a thing.*
+Like, at all. *Googles furiously to see if Yellow Pages ads are still a thing.*

 The Benefits of Growth Marketing

 Growth marketing isn’t about getting the biggest number of prospects into the funnel in the shortest amount of time.

-2. Your SEO Snowballs
+2. Your SEO snowballs.

 This means you’ll have more articles ranking on certain topics.
 It becomes easier to interlink your content, and as that happens, content gradually appears higher in search rankings.

-3. Authority Comes to Stay
+3. Authority comes to stay.

 Street cred is a fickle friend.
 When you have a thin website with barely any information, don’t expect investors, potential customers, or anyone else to think you’re an authority in your space.

-Continual, data-tested additions to your content stable will keep you high on the authority meter.
+Continual, data-tested additions to your content marketing stable will keep you high on the authority meter.
 Create helpful, educational content that hits on all stages of the buyer’s journey.
 Create linkable content so the earned media mentions come to you.

 Instead, you’re trying to find the people who really and truly want what you have to offer.
-The ones who will love your SaaS/nutritional supplements/cat sweaters/whatever so much they’ll shout you from the rooftops.
+The ones who will love your SaaS/nutritional supplements/cat sweaters/whatever so much they’ll shout your name from the rooftops.

 People-oriented, data-backed strategies help you do that.
 And the more you know about your audience, the better you can educate, inform, and serve them.

 While your content can’t actually earn you a percentage every year, it certainly gains value and returns on investment, so it’s kind of like banking it.
-Why?

 Because the longer content is alive, the more it earns backlinks.
-As it matures, you make more and more interlinks you create within your own content as well.
+As it matures, you generate more and more interlinks you create within your own content as well.
 The longer it’s around, the more search engines trust it.

 Content can also help keep existing customers on board.
 It’s great to attract new leads, but if you lose them right away, you’re swimming upstream.

 Dive Into Growth Marketing

 Wherever your audience is, your brand should be there as well.
-And if you faithfully execute an intelligent, consistent content plan, it will be.
+Every successful marketer knows that if you faithfully execute an intelligent, consistent content plan, it will be.

-No Yellow Pages ads needed.
+No Yellow Pages ads are needed.